Powdery mildew effects plants including apple, phlox, honeysuckle, lungwort, peas and gooseberry.

 Avoid too much nitrogen fertiliser.

-Prune out infected areas in fruiting trees – eg apples.
+Prune out infected areas in fruit trees – eg apples.